CSX Corporation (CSX)

 Additional liquidity measure

-The cash conversion cycle of CSX Corp. has shown variability over the past eight quarters.
-The cycle measures the time it takes for the company to convert its investments in inventory and other resources into cash flows from sales.
+The cash conversion cycle of CSX Corporation has shown fluctuations over the reported periods.
+The cycle, which represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales, provides insights into the efficiency of CSX's operations.